anaisamp/react-redux-currenciesX/README.md

 This is a react with redux application to exchange currencies between GBP, EUR and USD.

-FX rates are provides by [Exchange Rates API](https://exchangeratesapi.io/).
+FX rates are provided by [Exchange Rates API](https://exchangeratesapi.io/).

 This app was created using [`create-react-app`](https://github.com/facebook/create-react-app).